 The main castle tower was destroyed during the rebellion, but some castle towers and stone walls survived.
 In 1960, the main tower was restored.
 Though it was constructed with reinforced concrete, it looked like an original wooden castle.
 Inside of the castle was a museum that explained the history of the castle and the Seinan Civil War.

 Kumamoto Castle Now

 Restoration of the castle in spring 2019

 Kumamoto Castle recently celebrated its 400th anniversary.
 On 27 December 2007, a large-scale renovation of the Lord’s Interior Palace was completed.
 The public ceremony to celebrate the renovation took place on April 20, 2008.
-Unfortunately, in April 2016, a big earthquake of magnitude 7.0 hit Kumamoto city and the large part of the castle has damaged.
+Unfortunately, in April 2016, a big earthquake of magnitude 7.0 hit Kumamoto city and a large part of the castle was damaged.
 It is said that it will take 20 years to complete the restoration work for the whole building.